rengzhengcodes-highschool-code/APCSFinalProject/README.md

 2021-05-23|RZ - Prototype/development plan created.
 Documentation framework begun as well as the UML.
 2021-05-23|JM - Worked with Reng on Prototype and UML.
 Also added to the Physics class and debugged some of the Polar and Cartesian math class.

 2021-05-24|RZ - Resolved some repetitive code from initial development.
+Implemented a rotate function that is used to display a PImage of the car facing the direction of movement.
 2021-05-24|JM - finished basic omnidirectional movement with the Car and Physics classes.
 Also fixed the cartesian to polar conversion method that had been causing some problems.